 My main research programme explores the relationship between nutrition, inflammation and health outcomes in companion, farm and wild animals.
 These studies run alongside mechanistic investigations in murine experimental disease models.
 This diverse, multi-species approach allows me to address key nutritional research questions which would not be possible using a single species system.

-I am currently a Wellcome Trust Intermediate Clinical Fellow examining the factors which antigen presenting cells (APCs) have to provide in order to drive an autopathogenic T cell response.
-A central theme of this work focusses on how vitamin D modulates the host immune response.
+A central theme of this research programme is the investigation of how vitamin D modulates the host immune response.
 I have demonstrated that vitamin D supplementation ameliorates the development of experimental autoimmune encephalomyelitis (EAE) when induced by the administration of an adjuvant and myelin autoantigens.
 In contrast, I have found that administration of vitamin D does not alter the development of active EAE which arises following the administration of ex-vivo activated myelin responsive T cells.
 Consequently, my work focusses on exploring how vitamin D modulates the initial priming of T cells.
 I am particularly interested in how vitamin D modulates myeloid cell phenotype and function.
 I utilise a wide range of in-vitro assays and in-vivo models which I have developed over the past decade including a novel model of EAE in which central nervous system autoimmunity develops following the transfer of naïve auto-antigen responsive T cells and APCs loaded with a relevant peptide.
 This programme of work has been supported by three consecutive Wellcome Trust Fellowship Awards.

 I am also leading population based epidemiological studies which are examining the relationship between vitamin D, inflammation and health outcomes in numerous animal populations.
 I am studying vitamin D homeostasis in several well phenotyped sheep flocks and cattle herds based in the UK and overseas from which longitudinal vitamin D metabolite data is available.
 I am also studying vitamin D metabolism in wild animals, notably an unmanaged Soay sheep flock resident on St Kilda.
 This programme of work has recently demonstrated a relationship between vitamin D status and fecundity which is the first study to link vitamin D and ecological fitness in wild animals.